Super J-Cup (1994): Aftermath

 The Super J-Cup was a successful event which helped popularize junior heavyweight wrestling in Japan and also gave many participating wrestlers of the tournament, a medium to elevate their careers.
 Participants such as Chris Benoit (Wild Pegasus), Eddie Guerrero (Black Tiger) and Dean Malenko would become very successful in North America as the three men enjoyed success in the top three North American promotions, Extreme Championship Wrestling, World Championship Wrestling and World Wrestling Federation.
 All three men teamed and feuded with each other and toured together in these three promotions.
 While being mid-carders and mainly top cruiserweight wrestlers in ECW and WCW, the trio enjoyed greater success in WWF.
 Malenko retired from in-ring competition in 2001, while Benoit and Guerrero became world champions in 2004.

 Despite being the runner-up, The Great Sasuke became a junior heavyweight wrestling star all over the world and gained fame, allowing him to compete in several major promotions and winning many junior heavyweight titles.
 Jushin Thunder Liger continued his success and evolved himself into a junior heavyweight veteran, ultimately becoming the biggest junior heavyweight wrestler in Japan.
 Taka Michinoku went on to become the inaugural Light Heavyweight Champion in WWF, while Shinjiro Otani became the inaugural Cruiserweight Champion of WCW.
 Hayabusa went on to become a famous wrestler in Japan.
 He would ultimately succeed Atsushi Onita as the ace of Frontier Martial-Arts Wrestling (FMW), a role he held until his retirement in 2001.
 He was very important to FMW as the company closed down just four months after his retirement.
 He popularized junior heavyweight wrestling and influenced many future junior heavyweight wrestlers.

 The Super J-Cup was intended to be only a one-time event but the success of the 1994 event led to the Super J-Cup booker Jushin Liger and New Japan Pro-Wrestling partnering with Último Dragón and Wrestle Association R to produce the tournament again at the same venue Sumo Hall the following year.
 The 1995 edition was also a success as it also drew a crowd of 11,500 people but was not equivalent to the 1994 tournament.
 Liger went on to win the 1995 Super J-Cup.

 Results

 Tournament brackets

 This was a single elimination tournament with four rounds.
 Wild Pegasus and The Great Sasuke had byes to the quarterfinals.
-Ironically, Pegasus and Sasuke made it to the final round.